tokio-rs/website/content/tokio/tutorial/channels.md

 * `join!`
 * `mpsc::channel`

-When doing so, take care to ensure total amount of concurrency is bounded.
+When doing so, take care to ensure the total amount of concurrency is bounded.
 For example, when writing a TCP accept loop, ensure that the total number of open sockets is bounded.
 When using `mpsc::channel`, pick a manageable channel capacity.
 Specific bound values will be application specific.